 In the phase-space representation, the computational basis corresponds to the strength of the electric field in the case of photons (or equivalently the position of a mechanical oscillator for vibrational systems).
 We refer to this with the operator $\hat{x}$ and we have that for any $x\in \mathbb{R}$, $\hat{x} \ket{x} = x \ket{x}$.
-It is often common to speak of the momentum operator $\hat{p}$, which can be found through the Fourier transform of $\hat{x}$.
+We also use the corresponding operator for momentum $\hat{p}$.
 This describes the magnetic field for a photonic system.
-In practice, cutoffs are imposed on the values of the field and further discretization error on the gates and the outputs prevent arbitrary precision readout; however, for simplicity we ignore the latter issue in order to provide a simpler (if unrealistic) computational model and ignore the issue that even when cutoffs are imposed the vector space does not strictly form a Hilbert space without also including spatial discretization.
+In practice, cutoffs are imposed on the values of the field and further discretization error on the gates and the outputs prevents arbitrary precision readout; however, for simplicity we ignore the latter issue in order to provide a simpler if less realistic computational model and ignore the issue that even when cutoffs are imposed the vector space does not strictly form a Hilbert space without also including spatial discretization.

 In the Fock-space representation, we track the number of bosons (number of photons or the energy level of the harmonic oscillator for the vibrational case) in the computational basis.
 In this representation the computational basis is defined to be an eigenvector of the boson number operator $\hat{n} \ket{n} = n \ket{n}$, where $\hat{n} = a^\dagger a$ is the number operator and $a$ and $a^\dagger$ add and remove a boson from the system, respectively.
 Formally this spectrum is countably infinite, but after truncation it forms a finite-dimensional Hilbert space and thus can be thought of as a qudit.
 For example, assuming a cutoff $\Lambda = 3$ on the boson number $\hat n$